automagica/automagica/README.md

 ## Installation

-For Windows you can download the one-click installer on [portal](https://portal.automagica.com).
+For Windows you can download the one-click installer on the [Automagica Portal](https://portal.automagica.com/register).

 ![](https://github.com/OakwoodAI/automagica/blob/master/images/portal_screenshots.JPG)